 If you’re headed north to Canyonlands, consider Devils Canyon Campground on US-191 near Monticello.
-Situated on national forest land, this campground is quiet and rustic; picnic tables, fire rings, plus vault toilets and drinking water (no showers) are available.
-There’s no hookups for RVs.
-It’s a good spot for a one-night stopover.
+Situated on national forest land, this campground is quiet and rustic; picnic tables, fire rings, vault toilets, and drinking water (no showers) are available.
+There are no hookups for RVs.
+It’s a good, inexpensive spot for a one-night stop.
 Cost: $10/night.

 Headed to Canyonlands National Park?
 Click here.
 Or maybe Bryce Canyon National Park?
 Click here.
 Want to find more hidden gems of the National Park Service?
 Click here.